-Honour-based abuse means violence, coercion and control, comitted by family members or communities, to protect or restore an idea of 'honour'.
+Honour-based abuse means violence, coercion and control, committed by family members or communities, to protect or restore an idea of 'honour'.
 This abuse can include physical violence, emotional abuse, forced marriage, and other harmful practices.

 Honour-based abuse is a severe violation of human rights, and has very serious and often lifelong effects on victims.
 If you, or someone you know, is experiencing this type of abuse, it is important to know how to report it and seek help.